 Cedar Key Community Bands Together to Survive Hurricane Season

-As the hurricane season nears its end, Cedar Key is still recovering from the damage caused by Hurricanes Idalia and Helene, hoping to survive the year unscathed.
+As the hurricane season nears its end, Cedar Key is recovering from the damage caused by Hurricanes Idalia and Helene, hoping to survive the year unscathed.

-Hurricane Idalia made landfall in 2023 as a Category 3, just 58 miles northwest of the island, making it the strongest hurricane to hit the Big Bend region in 125 years, according to the National Oceanic and Atmospheric Administration.
+Hurricane Idalia made landfall in 2023 as a Category 3, just 58 miles northwest of the island, the strongest hurricane to hit the Big Bend region in 125 years, according to the National Oceanic and Atmospheric Administration.

 A year later, Hurricane Helene struck as a Category 4, wiping out residents' progress toward rebuilding the city.